olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 - bind button (to enter bind mode, hold the button in the down direction for ca 4 seconds)

-Notes:
+***Notes***:

-- To enter the system bootloader for flashing, hold the button in the down direction during power up
+- To enter the system bootloader for flashing, hold the button in the down direction during power up.
-- The flight controller may not provide enough power for the FRM303 to run properly, choose a proper power source
+- The flight controller may not provide enough power for the FRM303 to run properly, choose a proper power source.
 - When using >= +30 dBn power output it is recommended to power the module through the external XT30 connector.

 ## Flashing ##